awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

 In addition, make sure that you setup your Kotlin developer environment before following along with this tutorial.
 For more information, see [Setting up the AWS SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup.html).

-## Understand the Publish/Subscription application
+## Understand the Publish-Subscribe application

 To subscribe to an Amazon SNS topic, the user enters a valid email address into the Android application and chooses the **Subscribe** button.